mazwat/mazwat.github.io/data-structures-lm.md

 #### Addtional Notes on Linked Lists

--   Linked Lists usually support constant time insertions and deletions in the collection $$O(n)$$
+-   Linked Lists usually support constant time insertions and deletions in the collection $$O(1)$$
 -   Also perform better than dynamic arrays for moving elements around the collection
 -   This feature means that Linked Lists are a good data structure if you need to sort your data
--   Main drawback of Linked Lists is that you can’t have direct access to elements in the list, it takes linear time to access
+-   Main drawback of Linked Lists is that you can’t have direct access to elements in the list, it takes linear time $$O(n)$$ to access

 ## Video Lecture